3 Natural Selection & Population Genetics

 In both the handicap principle and the good genes hypothesis, the trait is said to be an honest signal of the males’ quality, thus giving females a way to find the fittest mates— males that will pass the best genes to their offspring.

-In 1915, biologist Ronald Fisher proposed another model of sexual selection: the Fisherian runaway model, which suggests that selection of certain traits is a result of sexual preference.
+In 1915, biologist Ronald Fisher proposed another model of sexual selection: the Fisherian runaway model, which suggests that the selection of certain traits is a result of sexual preference.
 In this case, the secondary characteristic of the males would continue to grow or “runaway” until natural selection acted as a counterbalance.
 For example, a long tail might be more attractive to females so they choose these males to mate with and the next generation of male birds has longer tails as a result.
 This will continue to occur, with males having the longest tails securing more matings, until there is a survival disadvantage.
-If longer tails make it harder to fly, or harder to secure food, or easier for predators to kill, natural selection will start working in the opposite direction.
+If longer tails make it harder to fly, harder to secure food, or easier for predators to kill, natural selection will start working in the opposite direction.

 No Perfect Organism

-Natural selection is a driving force in evolution and can generate populations that are better adapted to survive and successfully reproduce in their environments.
-But natural selection cannot produce the perfect organism.
+Natural selection is a driving force in evolution and can generate populations that are better adapted to survive and successfully reproduce in their environments; however, natural selection cannot produce the perfect organism.
 Natural selection can only select on existing variation in the population; it does not create anything from scratch.
 Thus, it is limited by a population’s existing genetic variance and whatever new alleles arise through mutation and gene flow.

 Furthermore, natural selection can be constrained by the relationships between different polymorphisms.
-One morph may confer a higher fitness than another, but may not increase in frequency due to the fact that going from the less beneficial to the more beneficial trait would require going through a less beneficial phenotype.
+One morph may confer a higher fitness than another, but may not increase in frequency because going from the less beneficial to the more beneficial trait would require going through a less beneficial phenotype.
 Think back to the mice that live at the beach.
 Some are light-colored and blend in with the sand, while others are dark and blend in with the patches of grass.
-The dark-colored mice may be, overall, more fit than the light-colored mice, and at first glance, one might expect the light-colored mice be selected for a darker coloration.
+The dark-colored mice may be, overall, more fit than the light-colored mice, and at first glance, one might expect the light-colored mice to be selected for a darker coloration.
 But remember that the intermediate phenotype, a medium-colored coat, is very bad for the mice—they cannot blend in with either the sand or the grass and are more likely to be eaten by predators.
 As a result, the light-colored mice would not be selected for a dark coloration because those individuals that began moving in that direction (began being selected for a darker coat) would be less fit than those that stayed light.

 Finally, it is important to understand that not all evolution is adaptive.
 While natural selection selects the fittest individuals and often results in a more fit population overall, other forces of evolution, including genetic drift and gene flow, often do the opposite: introducing deleterious alleles to the population’s gene pool.
 Evolution has no purpose—it is not changing a population into a preconceived ideal.
 It is simply the sum of the various forces described in this chapter and how they influence the genetic and phenotypic variance of a population.